April 2006 Democratic Party of Japan leadership election: Contest

 Kan and Ozawa quickly emerged as the main contenders.
 On the day of Maehara's resignation, Ozawa recorded an interview with Fuji TV stating his willingness to run, which aired on 2 April.
 Kan stated that he was also eager to stand, and welcomed a contested ballot.
 Both candidates officially declared on 5 April.
 Yoshinori Suematsu also announced his intention to run, but withdrew after failing to gather the twenty nominations required to stand.
+Ozawa was supported by the Hatoyama, ex-DSP, and ex-JSP factions.

 An opinion poll conducted on 1–2 April found the two candidates neck and neck in public support: 22.1% favoured Ozawa compared to 21.1% for Kan.

 On the eve of the election, a Kan aide admitted "we have been lagging behind" in party support.
 Both candidates emphasised unity, each pledging to appoint the other to a leadership position should they win.